axsuul/plex-media-server-exporter/README.md

 * `PLEX_TIMEOUT` (`10`)
   - How long to wait for Plex Media Server to respond
 * `PLEX_RETRIES_COUNT` (`0`)
-  - How many times to retry Plex Media Server requests if they fail
+  - How many times to retry failed Plex Media Server requests
 * `METRICS_PREFIX` (`plex`)
   - What to prefix metric names with
 * `METRICS_MEDIA_COLLECTING_INTERVAL_SECONDS` (`300`)